Conservative Future: Controversy and closure

 On 19 November 2015, the entire executive of the organisation was suspended, and the youth wing taken under direct control by the Conservative Party.
 Conservative youth materials for Freshers packs no longer feature Conservative Future branding.
-This followed months of newspaper speculation and eventually an exposé on BBC 2 Newsnight, after which the entire Executive of CF was removed, one member of which was an elected councillor in Essex.
+This followed months of newspaper speculation and eventually an exposé on Newsnight, after which the entire Executive of CF was removed, one member of which was an elected councillor in Essex.

-Allegations of bullying, sexual crime and even blackmail were made, centring on Mark Clarke, a [2015] executive with Unilever plc.
-Clarke headed both Road Trip 2015 and (2006-2008) Conservative Future.
+Allegations of bullying, sexual crime and blackmail were made, centring on Mark Clarke, a [2015] executive with Unilever plc.
+Clarke headed both Road Trip 2015 and (2006–2008) Conservative Future.
 Clarke was expelled from the Conservative Party "for life" after senior members of the Conservative Party considered an internal report.
 Allegations against Clarke had included assertions that his behaviour had led to the suicide of a young activist and that Clarke had plotted to blackmail a Cabinet Minister, Robert Halfon MP, over an affair Halfon was conducting with another Road Trip 2015 activist and Conservative Future National Chair, 30-year-old Alexandra Paterson, a public relations employee and Ayn Rand devotee.

-Sam Armstrong, another prominent Conservative Future member, and associate of Mark Clarke, was later acquitted of rape, and became Communications Director for the Henry Jackson Society.